vocksel/elixir/README.md

 This is the default processor class that Elixir uses.
 All other processors should inherit from it.

-- All folders are compiled to `Folders`.
+- All folders are compiled to ROBLOX `Folder` instances.
-- All Lua files are compiled to `Scripts`.
+- All Lua files are compiled to ROBLOX `Script` instances.
 - All ROBLOX XML models are unpacked at their position in the hierarchy.
 See [Importing Models](#importing-models) for more details.

-Note that the classes mentioned are the in-game ones that ROBLOX uses, we're not referring to the custom Python classes in `elixir.rbx`.

 ### elixir.processors.NevermoreProcessor (Legacy)